obmarg/exometer_datadog/README.md

 It's already possible to use the existing `exometer_report_statsd` reporter to feed data in to the dogstatsd agent.
 However, there are some situations where that is not ideal (or even possible).
-This plugin aims to cover those situations, by directly submitting exometer statistics to datadog via the REST API.
+This library aims to cover those situations, by directly submitting exometer statistics to datadog via the REST API.